vultr/terraform-provider-vultr/website/docs/d/os.html.markdown

 * `name` - The name of the operating system.
 * `arch` - The architecture of the operating system.
 * `family` - The family of the operating system.
-* `windows` - If true, a Windows license will be included with the instance, which will increase the cost.